RamGoel/ramgoel.github.io/blogs/automate-linkedin.md

 If you want to accept multiple LinkedIn connection requests quickly, follow these simple steps.
 No coding experience is needed — just copy and paste a script.

-# Step 1: Open LinkedIn on Your Browser
+# Open LinkedIn on Your Browser

 Go to this URL which shows your all [pending invites](https://www.linkedin.com/mynetwork/invitation-manager/)

-# Step 2: Open the Browser Console
+# Open the Browser Console

 1. Right-click anywhere on the page and select Inspect (or press Ctrl + Shift + I on Windows / Cmd + Option + I on Mac).
 2. In the window that opens, navigate to the Console tab.

-# Step 3: Copy and Paste the Script
+# Copy and Paste the Script

 Copy the following script and paste it into the console, and press enter.